ramp-eu/AGILPLAS/docs/README.md

 ## Usage

-Information about how to use the <Name of component> can be found in the [User & Programmers Manual](usermanual.md).
+Information about how to use the AGILPLAS ROSE-AP can be found in the [User & Programmers Manual](usermanual.md).

+## Step by Step

+In case you don't have an M-DUINO PLC, a simulation tutorial can be found in the [Step by Step](stepbystep.md).

 ## API